HerreraManuel/Group1/DesignDoc.md

-Dashboard.java is going to be able to intake a github url and have check boxes to set what information will be displayed on the other side of the window.
+Dashboard.java is going to be able to intake a github url and have check boxes to set what information will be displayed on the other side of the window.In order to ensure the largest possible output the window will be set to the size of the screen